Wiltshire Monument oil on canvas. 117 x 117cm.

 We are delighted to represent David Inshaw, the consummate painter of the English landscape.
-Called ‘perhaps the greatest living proponent of the English Romantic tradition’ (Spectator), Inshaw invokes the powers of the night, the moon, trees, bonfires, fireworks, the sea, birds, animals, men, women, children and ancient landscapes to create his intensely personal dreamlike paintings.
+Described as ‘perhaps the greatest living proponent of the English Romantic tradition’ (Spectator), Inshaw invokes the powers of the night, the moon, trees, bonfires, fireworks, the sea, birds, animals, people and ancient landscapes to create his intensely personal dreamlike paintings.

 David Inshaw’s paintings can be viewed via the link below.
 Please contact us on email@example.com or phone 01308 459511 to enquire about a painting, drawing, print or Giclée print.

 A great pastoral painter and visionary, that rare kind of artist who appears perhaps once or twice in a generation and illumines the world in a new way – for those who are prepared to look.
 William Blake, Samuel Palmer, Paul Nash and Stanley Spencer are among his progenitors.
 Inshaw paints the landscape and the figure with imaginative intensity, and his pictures are rich with personal memories and associations.

 Another England How David Inshaw changed the Landscape of Art GUARDIAN, October 2015